-This Agreement will terminate when the purpose of the computer match has been accomplished, or after 18 months from the effective date of the Agreement, unless extended under Section XV.B. of this Agreement, without notice from either Party; whichever comes first.
+This Agreement will terminate when the purpose of the computer match has been accomplished, or after 18 months from the effective date of the Agreement, unless extended under Section XVI.B. of this Agreement, without notice from either federal agency; whichever comes first.
 This Agreement may also be terminated, nullified, or voided by either FEMA or HUD if:

-- 1. Either Party violates the terms of this Agreement, - 2.
+- 1. Either FEMA, HUD, and/or the CDBG-DR grantees violate the terms of this Agreement, - 2.
 HUD or its authorized users misuse or improperly handle the data provided by FEMA, - 3.
 FEMA or its authorized users misuse or improperly handle the data provided by HUD, - 4.
-FEMA and HUD mutually agree to terminate this Agreement prior to its expiration after 18 months, or - 5.
+CDBG-DR grantees or its authorized users misuse or improperly handle the data provided by HUD and FEMA, - 5.
+FEMA and HUD mutually agree to terminate this Agreement prior to its expiration after 18 months, or - 6.
 Either agency provides the other with 30 days written notice.